xararas/Master-Thesis-Project/README.md

-# Movie Booking System
+# Master thesis project: Movie Booking System
-#### Master thesis project for the Computer Science MSc at the University of Birmingham

 You need to have installed the following on your system: